azurecurve/azrcrv-flags/README.md

 The shortcode usage is `[flag id="gb" width="20px" border="1px solid black"]` where the `id` is the country code shown below; width and border are optional paramaters and can be defaulted from the settings.
 Shortcode usage of `[flag="gb"]` where default parameters are to be used is also supported.

-Defintion of flags can be found at [https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2](Wikipedia page ISO 3166-1 alpha-2) (although some additional flags have been included).
+Defintion of flags can be found at [Wikipedia page ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) (although some additional flags have been included).

 Custom flags can be added; if a custom flag with the same name as a standard flag exists, the custom flag will be used.